polyquantique/NeedALight/README.md

 Generates first and third order Magnus terms as given in [Phys.
 Rev. A 90, 063840 (2014)](https://doi.org/10.1103/PhysRevA.90.063840).

 * Works for Gaussian pump and either Sinc or Gaussian phase matching fucntion.
-* Relies on 'Cubature' package, other functions may not converge.
+* Relies on [Cubature](https://github.com/saullocastro/cubature) package, other functions may not converge.
 * Example included in notebook.